hefyang/timetablePlanB/README.md

 This project was designed to help IT students to plan their timetables.

 Students could view some information same as UTS handbook and start to enrol subjects.
-After that, select the section and add them to the database make a timetalbe.
+After that, select the section and add them to the database make a timetable.

 The demo of this project(version week11) runs on AWS server: 54.79.64.214 until 30 Nov 2018.